carlmontanari/boxen/README.md

   sent to the device without needing interaction.
 - PanOS should very, very much be packaged with sparsify set!
 Without this the image is huge (>8gb), but with sparsify enabled it is a much more manageable (but still large) ~3gb.
+- Boxen totally does not care about you!
+Well... it *kind of* doesn't care about you.
+Boxen generally requires elevated permissions -- we run containers with privileged flag, this allows the container to access KVM acceleration, we also launch all "local" qemu instances with sudo which allows for taps and bridges and acceleration and all that stuff.
+If you are *not* a passwordless super user you have two choices about how to let boxen run things as root.
+1) you can simply run the entire boxen binary as root ("sudo boxen blah"), or 2) you can let boxen prompt you and it will only use "sudo" when it needs to.
+The part where boxen does not care about you is that if you opt for option two, your sudo password will be leaked into your bash/zsh history as we are lazy (and don't care about you!) and basically run "sh -c 'echo 'yourpassword' | sudo -S somecommand".
+  TL:DR -- if you care about your password being in your bash history either be a passwordless sudo user, or run the boxen binary as root!

 ### VM Acceleration Notes